shestakovitch/fotodiscont_scraper/README.md

 # Scraper for https://fotodiskont.rs/
-Еhis scraper collects data from the https://fotodiskont.rs/ store.
+This scraper collects data from the https://fotodiskont.rs/ store.

 ## Installation